 Furthermore, your call-to-actions are a great way of keeping your visitors in the right places.

 White space isn’t something that will negatively affect your site, contrary to what you might have heard.
 Part of a positive user experience is the amount of time your visitor stays on your page.
 Having massive chunks of text is a put off for most people.
 Make use of paragraphs, images, page breaks and keep the read interesting.
 Also try using different styles of text, speech boxes and so on.

 9. Check Page Speed

 Slow loading sites/pages are not a good user experience.
-Research has shown that slow loading pages, typically those that take longer than 2 seconds to load cause 87% of your visitors to hit the back button, directly impacting bounce rate.
+Research has shown that slow-loading pages, typically those that take longer than 2 seconds to load cause 87% of your visitors to hit the back button, directly impacting bounce rate.
 Use Google PageSpeed insights to check how quickly your site loads.
 Google is kind enough to provide you with some pretty in-depth feedback on the stuff that’s slowing down your site.
-Typical causes include large image files and colored pages.
+Typical causes include large image files and coloring pages.

 10. Mobile Optimization

 Your site must be optimized for mobile.
-Google is coming down hard on sites that are not fully responsive on different devices.
-A 2015 survey found that a massive 52.7% of internet users access the worldwide web on their mobile devices.
+Google is coming down hard on sites that are not fully responsive to different devices.
+A 2015 survey found that a massive 52.7% of internet users access the world wide web on their mobile devices.
 So, if your site doesn’t load properly on mobile devices, it will soon begin to slide in the search engine rankings.
 If you’re using WordPress, thankfully there are thousands of free fully responsive themes that you can easily install.